 The Conclusion: Nothing puts your mission in front of more people, more often, more positively, and with less cost per impression, than high-quality products imprinted with your logo.

-SOURCES AND RAW DATA: The 2010 information cited in this blog post was produced by the Nielsen broadcast ratings service, the Outdoor Advertising Association of America, the Advertising Specialty Institute and AdAge Online.
+SOURCES AND RAW DATA: The information cited in this blog post was produced by the Nielsen broadcast ratings service, the Outdoor Advertising Association of America, the Advertising Specialty Institute and the trade journal AdAge Online.

 Following are the cost per impression for various media based on the assumptions of average cost per unit of media purchased.